Best Practices for Learning Automated Docstring Generation

 As you start implementing automated docstring generation, you might encounter some challenges.
 Let's address a few common ones:

-1. Handling Complex Functions: Automated tools might struggle with functions that have complex logic or multiple return paths.
+1. Handling Complex Functions: Automated tools, including those for AI docstring generation, might struggle with functions that have complex logic or multiple return paths.
 In these cases, you might need to manually adjust the generated docstrings.

 2. Maintaining Context: Sometimes, automated tools miss the broader context of a function within a module or class.
-Consider adding this context manually where necessary.
+Consider adding this context manually where necessary, even when using sophisticated automated docstring generation.

 4. Dealing with Legacy Code: Applying automated docstring generation to large, existing codebases can be overwhelming.
 Consider tackling it module by module, prioritizing the most critical or frequently used parts of your code.